natejms/njms.ca/_src/posts/modern-js-arrow-functions.md

-extends: default.liquid
+layout: post.liquid

 title: "Modern JS concepts: Arrow functions, the new and improved function literals"
-date: 28 Dec 2017 12:00:00 +0100
+published_date: 2017-12-28 12:00:00 +0100

-timestamp: 2017/12/29
+data:
-thumbnail: /assets/img/post-thumbnails/modern-js-arrow-functions.png
+  thumbnail: ../assets/img/post-thumbnails/modern-js-arrow-functions.png
   caption: An object demonstrating a use case for arrow functions
 ---

 In the past, we would see a lot of this: